rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     It does this when run with the initialization option ( -- initialization| -i)

-2. The script will then be used to obtain the md5 checksums of the known good files (untainted files).
+2. The script will then obtain the md5 checksums of the known suitable files (untainted files).

 3. The list of MD5 sums will be stored in a file called “md5_good”.